trentyou/trentyou.github.io/about.md

 I have a B.S. in Neurobiology, Physiology and Behavior from the University of California, Davis.

 After graduating college, I had second thoughts about my plan to go to medical school.
-I realized I was more passionate about writing code, and I decided to go back to school.
+I realized I was more passionate about writing code, and decided to go back to school.
 I'm currently applying to second bachelor programs in Computer Science.

 ### Contact me